1969 Gujarat riots: September violence

 On 18 September 1969, a Muslim crowd had gathered in the Jamalpur area of Ahmedabad to celebrate the local Urs festival at the tomb of a Sufi saint (Bukhari Saheb's Chilla).
 When the sadhus (Hindu holy men) of the nearby Jagannath temple tried to bring their cows back to the temple compound through the crowded streets, some Muslim women were injured.
 The cows also allegedly damaged some carts on which the Muslims were selling goods.
 This led to violence in which some Muslim youths attacked and injured the sadhus, and damaged the temple windows.
 Sevadasji, the mahant (priest) of the Hindu temple, went on a protest fast, which he gave up after a 15-member Muslim delegation led by A.M.
 Peerzada met him and apologized.

 However, subsequently, a dargah (tomb shrine) near the temple was damaged by some Hindus.
 A large number of Muslims protestors gathered in the area.
 On the afternoon of 19 September, a crowd of 2500-3000 Muslims attacked the temple again.
-Following this, the rumors spread and the violence escalated, resulting in several incidents of arson, murders and attacks on the places of worship around the area.
+Following this, the rumours spread and the violence escalated, resulting in several incidents of arson, murders and attacks on the places of worship around the area.
 The Muslims in the eastern areas of the city and its suburbs started fleeing their homes for safer areas.
 Several trains carrying them were stopped and attacked.
 A curfew was imposed on the evening of 19 September, and on the next day, the army was called in to control the violence.